ResesVRYT/B03-audio-black-screen-fix/README.txt

 To go back to stock, run it and click Uninstall.

-DISTRIBUTING IT
-"BO3 Audio Fix Installer.exe" is the only file you need to share.
-The proxy DLL is embedded inside the executable, so it works on its own from any folder, USB stick or download.
-There is nothing to install alongside it.

 Requirements on the target PC:
   - 64-bit Windows
   - .NET Framework 4.x (built into Windows 10 and 11 - nothing to install)